MoVehrs/DynRPG-Plugins/bare_handed/README.md

 ```

 **Why this is necessary:**
 Without these comment commands, the hidden bare hand weapons (which should not be accessible to players) may appear in the player's inventory when equipping/unequipping through events.

-## Usage

-1. Configure your actor-to-weapon mappings in `DynRPG.ini` as shown above.
-2. Create the corresponding weapons in your RPG Maker 2003 database.
+The sequence ensures that:
+1. Any bare hand weapon is properly removed before equipment changes
+2. The game's equipment command executes normally
-3. The plugin will automatically manage equipping and unequipping of unarmed weapons during gameplay.
+3. The plugin can reapply bare hand weapons if needed (when unequipping)
-4. Use the event comment commands (see below) for additional control over bare hand weapons in events.

 ## Troubleshooting

-If you encounter issues:

-- Check that the `bare_handed.dll` file is located in the DynPlugins folder.
-- Verify your `DynRPG.ini` configuration for syntax errors.
+1. **Weapons Not Equipping**:
-- Enable `EnableDebugConfig=true` to see detailed information about configuration loading.
+   - Enable debug output to trace actions
+   - Verify weapon IDs are positive
+   - Check actor exists in database
+   - Confirm dual-wielding status

+2. **Variable Weapons Not Working**:
+   - Verify variable contains valid ID
+   - Check variable ID is positive
-- Enable `EnableDebugRuntime=true` to see detailed information about runtime operations.
+   - Enable debug to see variable values

+3. **Debug Output Not Showing**:
+   - Verify EnableConsole=true
+   - Check specific debug option enabled
+   - Confirm bare_handed.dll location

 ## Credits

 Special thanks to:

-- Cherry (David Trapp) for [DynRPG](https://rpg-maker.cherrytree.at/dynrpg/).
+- Cherry (David Trapp) for [DynRPG](https://rpg-maker.cherrytree.at/dynrpg/)
-- rewrking aka PepsiOtaku for [DynRPG](https://github.com/rewrking/DynRPG).
+- rewrking aka PepsiOtaku for [DynRPG](https://github.com/rewrking/DynRPG/)